-NOTE: Carver will be decommissioned on September 30, 2015.
-Users are encouraged to begin migrating their Carver workloads to Edison.
+NOTE: Carver was decommissioned on September 30, 2015.
+Users can run their Carver workloads on Edison.
 Please see Retirement Plans for more information.

 Carver, named in honor of American scientist George Washington Carver, is an IBM iDataPlex system.
 Each node contains two Intel Nehalem quad-core processors.
 The system's theoretical peak performance is 106.5 Teraflops/sec.

 Scientists at DOE’s Pacific Northwest National Laboratory have determined the individual reactions and the energy needed at each step to form the basic unit of a popular MOF.
 Read More »

 Using mathematical modeling methods traditionally considered the property of statistical physics and artificial intelligence, researchers at Harvard Medical School have developed a way to identify important cancer mutations.
 Read More »